Are you planning a trip to Japan in July?

 Traditional Dances

-Experience traditional Japanese dances, such as Bon Odori, which is performed during the Obon Festival.
+Experience traditional Japanese dances like Bon Odori performed during the Obon Festival.

 You can join in the dance, which is accompanied by traditional music, or simply watch and enjoy the colorful costumes and lively atmosphere.